From darkness to light: how I overcame terrible anxiety and made it to BBC Radio Sheffield

 Being an undergraduate was very difficult for me.
 Plagued by serious mental health issues, low self-esteem, loneliness, and isolation.
 I could not talk about how I felt, it was not something I could do.
 The only way I made it through my undergraduate degree is because I was assigned a Disability Adviser and they drew up a plan where I felt comfortable attending seminars and lectures.
 They were very supportive.
 The University of Sheffield has a great set of support services.

-I went on to study for an Masters and this was a great year where I made many friends, though after this I would experience a lot of lows.
+I went on to study for a Masters and this was a great year where I made many friends, though after this I would experience a lot of lows.
 I struggled to find a job, I had bad anxiety, and low self-esteem.
 On one occasion, I did not leave my house for a week.
-Most people I knew had moved away from Sheffield, so I felt very lonely.
-I am really glad I made it out of this period alive.
+Most people I knew had moved away from Sheffield, so I felt very lonely, and I am really glad I made it out of this period alive.
 Though, I was empty from inside.
 I often listened to Al Pacino’s speech from Any Given Sunday: